qmk/qmk_firmware/keyboards/anne_pro/README.md

     make anne_pro:default:dfu-util

+The default Arrows and macOS keyboard layouts are also included and can be used with `arrow` or `macos` instead of `default`.

 To convert the `bin` file to a `dfu` file the following script can be used

     ./keyboards/anne_pro/dfuse-pack.py -b 0x08004000:anne_pro_default.bin anne_pro_default.dfu